4stm4/pyjobkit-loadtest/README.md

 2. On startup the container installs `git`, clones [https://github.com/4stm4/pyjobkit-loadtest](https://github.com/4stm4/pyjobkit-loadtest) into `/app`, installs dependencies from `/app/benchmark/requirements.txt` and then serves the benchmark app via Uvicorn on port `7777`.

+   Set `LOG_LEVEL=DEBUG` in the environment (default) to see detailed worker/enqueuer output in the container logs when tasks do not process.

 3. Open the benchmark UI at [http://localhost:7777](http://localhost:7777).

 If you want to run the app locally without Docker, the service will default to a